 The results of classifying and ranking 50 random splits are shown in Figure 5.

-The first subfigure is for classification, the others are for ranking. • Classification.
+• Classification.
 For the SVM (shown as circles), the median precision is 0.83 (with a standard deviation of 0.0226), and the median recall is 0.65 (with a standard deviation of 0.0250).
-This means that our SVM models successfully and consistently catch about two thirds of vulnerable packages and that when a package is predicted as vulnerable, they are correct more than eight times out of ten.
+This means that our SVM models successfully and consistently catch about two thirds of vulnerable packages and that when a package is predicted as vulnerable, they are correct more than eight out of ten times.

 The same figure also contains the respective values for the decision tree (shown as triangles).
 The median precision is 0.79 (standard deviation 0.0277), and the median recall is 0.50 (standard deviation 0.0264).
-The median values for both precision and recall are significantly greater for the SVM than for the decision tree models (p < 0.001).9 The decision tree not only performs worse than the SVM both for precision and recall, the results are also less consistent.
+The median values for both precision and recall are significantly greater for the SVM that for the decision tree models (p < 0.001).9 The decision tree not only performs worse than the SVM both for precision and recall, the results are also less consistent.

 • Ranking.
-The median rank correlation was 0.58 (standard deviation 0.0233), which indicates a consistently moderate to strong correlation; see the second subfigure.
-The ranking effectiveness values (third subfigure) were computed for T = 25 and have a median of 0.70 (standard deviation 0.111), which means that the top 25 predicted packagesconsistently contain about seventy percent of the maximally possible vulnerabilities.
+The median rank correlation was 0.58 (standard deviation 0.0233), which indicates a consistently moderate to strong correlation.
+The ranking effectiveness values (shown on the right in Figure 5) were computed for T = 25 and have a median of 0.70 (standard deviation 0.111), which means that the top 25 predicted packages consistently contain about seventy percent of the maximally possible vulnerabilities.